bigomics/omicsplayground/docs/modules/mod7_Signature.rst

 --------------------------------------------------------------------------------
-The **Markers** panel produces a t-SNE plot of samples for each gene in the signature, where the samples are colored with respect to the upregulation (in red) or downregulation (in blue) of that particular gene in the signature.
-For space reasons, for larger signatures, only the top most variable genes in the signature are given.
+The **Markers** panel produces a t-SNE plot of samples for each gene in the signature, where the samples are colored with respect to the upregulation (in red) or downregulation (in blue) of the gene.
+For larger signatures, only the top most variable genes in the signature are given.
 If you want to check a particular gene not shown, you must reduce the number of genes in your list.

 .. figure:: figures/psc8.1.png
     :align: center